 Concerned about red tide?
-All Volusia County beaches are currently open.
-For official information about red tide, including a daily status map, go to MyFWC.com
+There is no red tide on Volusia County beaches.
+For official information about red tide go to MyFWC.com.

 Unplug, relax and rejuvenate with a visit to beautiful Daytona Beach.
 A beach where you can run, relax or ride on 23 miles of hard-packed, white-sand beaches.
 With an expansive shoreline that’s 500-feet deep at low tide, you’ll have plenty of elbow room to embark on a new adventure, create new favorite memories and soak in the warm Florida sunshine.
 From its close proximity to dining and entertainment, to the fun atmosphere, Daytona Beach is the ideal family escape.
 Satisfy your craving for salt air by grabbing a quick bite right on the oceanfront.
 Or, simply kick back and let the rest of the world melt away.
 Start planning your beach escape today!